carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 **What did we do**:

-- kept video off to save bandwidth (resulted in 100-200mb data usage per hour)
+- kept video off to save bandwidth (resulted in 100-200MB of data usage per hour)
 - [Online stickies](https://pinup.com/) for feedback after each session
 - 10 minute break for every 50 minutes taught
 - used [Zooms' non-verbal feedback functions](https://support.zoom.us/hc/en-us/articles/115001286183-Nonverbal-Feedback-During-Meetings) for red and green stickies